Victoria Stilwell’s Top Ten Halloween Pet Safety Tips

 - Halloween is a great excuse to make sure your dog or cat is microchipped.
 Given all the crazy sights and sounds of the evening, many pets end up running away each year.

 - Keep your pets indoors on Halloween and in the days surrounding it.
 There are just too many jerks around sometimes, so play it safe and don’t tempt fate.
+Sadly, black-coated animals are at higher risk of becoming targets for troublemakers on Halloween, so take extra precautions if you have one.

 - Head out for your afternoon or evening walk with your dogs well before trick or treaters start hitting the neighborhood.
 No reason to risk a frightful encounter with Buzz Lightyear and his noisy, flashing guns and jetpacks.